 Legality of CBD

 First, the legality of CBD should be addressed.
 Marijuana is a listed as a schedule I drug by the DEA and is illegal for veterinarians to prescribe.
 This causes confusion across industries because CBD is generally sourced from industrial hemp, which is a cousin plant of marijuana.
 Both are cannabis plants but differ in their chemical composition.
+With the passing of the 2018 Farm Bill, it’s unclear how this will affect veterinarians.

 Industrial hemp is only considered legal if the THC levels fall below 0.3%.
 The best way to check CBD and THC levels of a product is to request the certificate of analysis (COA).
 Manufacturers should be transparent about their source of hemp oil not only to guarantee safety but to prove legality.